clearlinux/mixer-tools/docs/mixer.build.1.rst

       Overrides the baseurl value for the provided repo in the DNF config file for the ``to`` version

+    - ``--table-width {width}``

+      Max width of package statistics table, defaults to terminal width and disabled by negative numbers

     - ``-h, --help``

       Display ``build validate`` help information and exit.